Everything you need to know...

 International: £13,250 per year (£1,200 for placement year)

-- Gain the technical knowledge, practical skills and self–confidence essential for a career in the creative industries.
+- Gain the technical knowledge, practical skills and self–confidence essential for a career in the creative industries and beyond.

 - Develop a portfolio of applied projects that demonstrate your strengths.

-Graphic design has to adapt to social, technological, economic and political change, so this course has been designed to be responsive to the latest trends.
-Studio-based projects are at the centre of your studies, with ongoing tutorials, formative feedback sessions and project reviews across the year.
+Graphic design responds to social, technological, economic and political challenges — this course equips you to create solutions, tell stories and communicate change.
+Projects and workshops are at the centre of your studies, with ongoing tutorials, formative feedback sessions and project reviews across the year.

 Watch student Annie Neilson talk about what it’s like to study on this course.